geoscript/geoscript-js/README.md

 ### Getting set up for development

-Clone the repository and then use Maven to install dependencies.
+Clone the repository and then use Maven to pull in dependencies and run tests.

     git clone git://github.com/tschaub/geoscript-js.git
     cd geoscript-js